iamnihal/StatusCode/README.md

 #### HTTP status Checker
 StatusCode is written in Bash Shell Scripting and will check the HTTP status code of URLs from the file given as argument.
-It uses curl command with -I flag to solely request headers of reponse and with cut command it trims the status code from it.
+It uses curl command with -I flag to solely request headers of reponse and with cut command it trims out status code from it.